vexide/website/src/content/docs/index.md

 ![ferris standing next to some crates](/docs/crates.svg)

 Rust is a modern language that is growing in popularity every year.
 It has many applications, from networking to embedded systems.
-If you've been looking for a chance to learn and use it in a project also enjoy robotics, then vexide is the perfect opportunity for you to pick it up! vexide's API takes heavy inspiration from widely used packages such as [`tokio`](https://crates.io/crates/tokio), [`embassy`](https://embassy.dev/), and [`cortex-m`](https://github.com/rust-embedded/cortex-m), offering you a realistic look into the embedded and async Rust ecosystem.
+If you've been looking for a chance to learn and use it in a project while also enjoying robotics, then vexide is the perfect opportunity for you to pick it up! vexide's API takes heavy inspiration from widely used packages such as [`tokio`](https://crates.io/crates/tokio), [`embassy`](https://embassy.dev/), and [`cortex-m`](https://github.com/rust-embedded/cortex-m), offering you a realistic look into the embedded and async Rust ecosystem.

 vexide projects are just regular Rust projects.
-By using vexide, you gain full access to the entirety of the [crates.io](https://crates.io/) ecosystem's 150,000+ packages to use in your code.
+By using vexide, you gain full access to the entirety of the [crates.io](https://crates.io/) ecosystem's 150,000+ packages to use in your code[^1].
 [Cargo](https://doc.rust-lang.org/cargo/), Rust's package manager makes it extremely easy to install third-party dependencies and integrate them into your code.
 In fact, `vexide` itself is just a regular library that's installed through Cargo!

+[^1]: Not all Cargo crates can be used in embedded contexts.
+Look for crates with the `no_std` attribute.

 ## Safety, Predictability, and Fault Tolerance